DeeboyEdx/speech2input/README.md

    - (deprecated) **Google Route**: Follow [these instructions](https://www.push2run.com/setup_Pushbullet.html).

-   With the completion of these steps, you will be able to do a lot such as shutdown, reboot, google search, youtube search, open a program of your choice, etc.  See more [with these example cards](https://push2run.com/examplecards.html).
+   With the completion of these steps, you will already be able to do a lot of things such as shutdown, reboot, google search, youtube search, open a program of your choice, etc.  See more [with these example cards](https://push2run.com/examplecards.html).

 1. Install python.
 I recommend checking the "Add python.exe to PATH" check box.